Kiirous/Flutter-MVVM-GraphQL/README.md

 ## 🎯 Features

-✅ Display holidays from various countries using GraphQL
+✅ Displays a list of countries using GraphQL

+✅ Instant filtering by name, country code, continent name, continent code and phone code.

 ✅ Work offline with Hive